femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

 This implies that we are now free from the punishment attached to the law - Death.
 We have life eternal, Amen.

-These are few words of affirmation to be said yourself daily.
+These are few words of affirmation to be said daily.
 Culture your mind to positivity, because: *For as he thinketh in his heart, so is he, proverbs 23:7 (KJV)*.
 You have control over your mind and what you feel now, pay attention to it and nurture it with God's word.

+Yeah, that's all for now.

 Thank you for reading to the very end, God bless you.

 I hope you find this very useful.
-Feel free to reach out to me at ajewoleglory@gmail.com for suggestions and comment, i look forward to hearing from you.
+Please, Feel free to reach out to me at ajewoleglory@gmail.com for suggestions and comment, i look forward to hearing from you.
 Have a great one!

 With love so big,